dylan-foundry/dylanfoundry.org/content/2014-08-type-system-overview.rst

     Implementations may add additional kinds of types.
 The language does not define any way for programmers to define new subclasses of ``<type>``.

-As the language does not define a mechanism for programmers to define new types, this is left to the implementation.
+This means that functions can return instances of a type and type objects are treated like any other value in Dylan.
+This is used in many places, including ``type-for-copy`` in the standard library.

 Extending The Type System
 =========================

-...
+As the language does not define a mechanism for programmers to define new types, this is left to the implementation.

+In Open Dylan, this is currently limited to providing refinements on vectors via ``limited(<vector>, of: ...)`` and new instances of the ``<limited-integer>`` type (which allows specifying the bounds on allowable integer values).

+It would be interesting to look at what is involved in adding a new type without compiler modifications, but that is not currently permissible in the Open Dylan implementation.
+This sounds like a pretty interesting topic though, so we'll likely take a look at it in a future blog post and set of patches to Open Dylan.
+(An example of a new type would be generating a type that represents constrained values based on a schema definition.)

 Interesting Features
 ====================